Bose-Einstein condensation of a two-magnon bound state in a spin-one triangular lattice: Magnetic structure analysis

+In the case of multi-$k$ ordering, magnetic Bragg peaks are typically anticipated at higher harmonics, such as ($\pm 2/3$,$\pm 2/3$,0), (0,0,$\pm 0.586$), and (0,0,0), resulting from different linear combinations of the propagation vectors.
+Figure~\ref{High-harmonics} shows a close examination of the higher harmonic positions, where no visible peak could be observed at ($\pm 2/3$,$\pm 2/3$,0) or (1,0,$\pm 0.586$).
+In other words, there is unlikely any formation of mutli-$k$ structure which involves both $\bm{k}_i$ and $\bm{k}_j$ where $i \in \{1,4\}$ and $j \in \{2,3\}$.
+Another possibility is the double-$k$ structure with $\bm{k}_i$ and $\bm{k}_j \equiv -\bm{k}_i$ (e.g., $\bm{k}_1$ and $\bm{k}_4$), where the higher harmonic positions overlap with the nuclear peaks, which makes determining the existence of higher-harmonic peak a highly challenging task.
+In the following, we assumed single-$k$ structures with multiple domains to analyze the neutron diffraction data.

-The magnetic structure of \NiP{} at \qty{80}{mK} was analyzed by representation theory.
-For Ni site at (0,0,0.5) and the magnetic propagation vector (1/3, 1/3, $k_c= \pm 0.293(1)$), the spin configuration can be described by three different irreducible representations (IRs).
+The magnetic structure at \qty{80}{mK} and $B=0$ is analyzed by representation theory.
+For the space group $P\bar{3}m1$ with Ni site at (0,0,0.5) and the magnetic propagation vector \{$\bm{k}_1$, $\bm{k}_2$, $\bm{k}_3$, $\bm{k}_4$\}, the spin configuration can be described by three different irreducible representations (IRs).
 Table~\ref{BV} lists the basis vectors for IRs $\Gamma_1$, $\Gamma_2$ and $\Gamma_3$, respectively.